aaron-grau/curic/react/readings/webpack_configuration.md

 };
 ```

-By including an empty string, you can write import statements more succinctly:
+By including an empty string as an option, you can write import statements more
+succinctly.
 For example,

 ```js
 import App from './components/app';
 import { createTodos } from './actions/todos';